Step 1: Think About Why You Want to Study Abroad

-Step 1: Meet with your Study Abroad Advisor
+Step 2: Meet with Your Study Abroad Advisor

 You should also determine your study abroad expenses.
 First, meet with a financial aid officer to learn more about your school’s policies and if your aid will travel with you.
 In some instances, schools will put a certain amount of money toward the cost of the program and the remaining amount is your responsibility.
 Others will allow you to pay the same tuition and room and board as a typical semester, so that your financial aid transfers and your school will pay BCA directly.